JamesLMilner/hello-live-reload/README.md

 # Hello Live Reload

 A simple easy to follow code sample for making use of [gulp-livereload](https://www.npmjs.com/package/gulp-livereload/) for web development.
-[Live Reload](http://livereload.com/) allows you to edit and save files causing an automatic page refresh (no refreshing for CSS!)
+[Live Reload](http://livereload.com/) allows you to edit and save files causing an automatic page refresh (no refreshing for CSS and images!)

 ## Prerequisites
     Install [Node.js](https://nodejs.org/en/) if you haven't already